ALambiel/envirospace_IE/README.md

 working_directory/                     # depending on the folder you enter in the script └── OUTPUTS/
     ├── INDICATORS/
-    |   └── <version>/                 # sub-folder to store all results from a single version
+    |   └── <pillar>/                  # either “STRUCTURE”, “ES”, ‘FUNCTION’ or “COMPOSITION”
-    |      ├── <pillar>/               # one for each pillar, either “structure”, “ecosystem service”, ‘function’ or “composition”
+    |      └── <indicator>/            # one for each indicator that forms a pillar
-    |      |   └── <indicator>/        # one for each indicator that forms a pillar
+    |          └── <version>/          # one sub-folder per indicator version
-    |      |      ├── <result.tif>     # one or more rasters
+    |             ├── <result.tif>     # final layer(s)
-    |      |      └── METADATA.txt     # an automatically generated file with information on input data/parameters/etc.
+    |             ├── METADATA.txt     # summary of processing and parameters
-    |      └── scratch/                # contains any intermediate results if retained
+    |             └── scratch/         # optional: intermediate results
     └── PRIORITIZATION/
-        └── <version>/                # One subfolder per prioritization version ├── zonation_output/
+        └── <version>/                 # one sub-folder per prioritization version ├── zonation_output/
-            │   ├── rankmap.tif       # Final prioritization output raster
+            │   ├── rankmap.tif        # final prioritization output raster
-            │   └── METADATA.txt      # Summary of processing and parameters
+            │   └── METADATA.txt       # summary of processing and parameters
             └── zonation_settings/
                 ├── settings.z5        # Zonation settings file
-                ├── all_files.txt     # List of input rasters with weights/groups
+                ├── all_files.txt      # list of input rasters with weights/groups
-                └── weight_group.txt  # Optional: group weights file (if used)
+                └── weight_group.txt   # optional: group weights file (if used)
 ```

 ## 🚀 Getting started : environments and indicators